uncw-library/vivo-docker2/README.md

 ## Revising the Theme

-A custom theme lives at ./vivo/uncw_theme  It is included in the docker container during 'docker build' You can copy another theme into a sister folder, then tell docker-compose.yml and Dockerfile about it.
+A custom theme lives at ./vivo/installer/webapp/src/main/webapp/themes.
+It is mounted into the vivo dev container during 'docker compose up`
+You can copy another theme into a sister folder, then tell docker-compose.yml and Dockerfile about it.

 You can disable the theme caching in the Site Admin page: "Activate developer Panel" / "Defeat the template cache".
 Then, you can edit files in the theme folder to see the changes in real time at localhost:8080.
 On the next `docker build` the changes will be baked into your vivo image.